Retro64XYZ/retro64xyz.github.io/_posts/2017-06-13-introduction-to-operational-security.md

 ## A Challenge

+How to check if two files are the same -

+`diff file1 file2`

+`sha256sum file1`

+`sha256sum file2`

 1. You will find a link to two images below.
 They appear to be the same.
 Using the skills you learned today, diff them with sha256sum.
-The 0 image is the original.
-The 1 image is the suspect image.
+Are they different?

+   * [First Image][challenge00]
+   * [Second Image][challenge01]

 2. Find the hidden difference between the files.

 3. Reveal the hidden message.

-4. Hint
+* Hint

   1. VIM - Delimiter - SECRET

   2. base64 -d (-D on mac)

-	3. Web Browser
+  `echo 'message minus SECRET' | base64 -d`

+Use the secret to solve the puzzle.

 ## Final Recommendations